 Whether you’re interested in quick fixes or are looking for long-term solutions, working to improve your credit is a good idea.
-Here are some tips to get you started.
+Below are 10 tips that will help you improve your credit score.

 Make Payments on Time

 Consistently making credit card and loan payments on time is one of the biggest factors of your credit score, notes myFICO.
 Set up reminders on your phone or email so you don’t miss a payment.